The Familiar

 When Jeve went to sleep, the coyote was still there.
 That didn’t entirely surprise him.
 When he woke up, though, it was nowhere to be seen.
 That didn’t surprise him, either.

 “Good morning, wretched day,” he said aloud, stretching and packing up his possessions.
 It didn’t take all that long—a sleeping roll he tied under a duffel bag, the whole thing easy enough to sling over a shoulder.
 He made sure no embers remained from the fire; the area here wasn’t quite desert, but it was dry enough that a stray spark might send the whole place ablaze.
-Not that he’d personally miss the area, but he desperately needed to restock at the nearest town of note.
+Not that he’d personally miss the area—as far as he cared, if the nearest town was leveled the world would likely be a better place.
+Unfortunate that his agenda for the day involved going there.

 Would be, that is, if Master Smathin hadn’t had the damnable gall to die in Jeve’s sixth year.